QData/TextAttack/README.md

 ### Models and Datasets

-We've included a few pretrained models that you can download and run out-of-the-box.
-However, TextAttack is model agnostic!
-Anything that overrides `__call__`, takes in `TokenizedText`, and outputs probabilities works.
+TextAttack is model-agnostic!
+Anything that overrides `__call__`, takes in `TokenizedText`, and correctly formats output works.
+However, TextAttack provides pre-trained models and samples for the following datasets:

+Classification:
+* AG News dataset topic classification
+* IMDB dataset sentiment classification
+* Movie Review dataset sentiment classification
+* Yelp dataset sentiment classification

+Entailment:
+* SNLI datastet
+* MNLI dataset (matched & unmatched)

+Translation:
+* newstest2013 English to German dataset

 ### Attacks

-The `attack_one` method in an `Attack` takes as input a `TokenizedText`, and output either a `SuccessfulAttackResult` if it succeeds or a `FailedAttackResult` if it fails.
-We formulate an attack as consisting of four components: a **goal function** which determines if the attack as succeeded, **constraints** defining which perturbations are valid, a **transformation** that generates potential modifications given an input, and a **search method** which traverses through the search space of possible perturbations.
+The `attack_one` method in an `Attack` takes as input a `TokenizedText`, and outputs either a `SuccessfulAttackResult` if it succeeds or a `FailedAttackResult` if it fails.
+We formulate an attack as consisting of four components: a **goal function** which determines if the attack has succeeded, **constraints** defining which perturbations are valid, a **transformation** that generates potential modifications given an input, and a **search method** which traverses through the search space of possible perturbations.

 ### Goal Functions

-A `GoalFunction` takes as input a `TokenizedText` object and the ground truth output, and determines whether the goal has succeeded.
+A `GoalFunction` takes as input a `TokenizedText` object and the ground truth output, and determines whether the attack has succeeded.

 ### Constraints